 - Similarly, App Academy, Launch Academy, Zip Code Wilmington, and Hack Reactor offer in-person and online courses for aspiring software engineers.

 - In addition to full-time offerings, Covalence, Fullstack Academy, Code Fellows, Epicodus, and Galvanize have part-time software engineering courses for those who need a smaller time commitment.

 - Those who are interested in using an ISA to finance their software engineering bootcamp tuition can enroll in Lambda School or Holberton School.

-- Tech bootcamps and resources, Thinkful, Flatiron School, allWomen Academy, and Pluralsight offer courses in software engineering, UX design, and other topics.
+- Tech bootcamps and resources, Thinkful, Flatiron School, allWomen Academy, Perpetual Education, and Pluralsight offer courses in software engineering, UX design, and other topics.

 - Aspiring software engineers and web developers can also consider CodeX Academy, a self-paced coding bootcamp with mentorship opportunities.
 Learn more about CodeX Academy in our review.

 - edX is one of the largest online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.